pyRiemann/pyRiemann/README.md

 The documentation is available on http://pyriemann.readthedocs.io/en/latest/

-## Install
+# Installation

 #### Using PyPI

 ```
 pip install pyriemann
 ```
-or using pip+git for the latest version of the code :
+or using pip+git for the latest version of the code:

 ```
 pip install git+https://github.com/pyRiemann/pyRiemann